Birth Rights in the European Union: Mobilizing Change

 Price:

-€60.00 per person/day, breakfast, hot lunch, cold dinner and overnight stay are included.
-Each appartment has a private bathroom with shower, washbasin and toilet.
-Cleaning service is not added; sheets and towels are changed weekly.
+€60.00 per person per day, includes breakfast, hot lunch, cold dinner and overnight stay.
+Each room has a private bathroom with shower, washbasin and toilet.
+Cleaning service is not included; sheets and towels are changed weekly.
 There is an additional fee of €5.00 to have your bed made on arrival.
-Rooms and studios are accessible from 3:30 pm and check-out time is 9:30 am.
+Rooms and studios are available from 3:30 pm and check-out time is 9:30 am.

 Booking:

-You must make reference that you are constituent of the Human Rights in Childbirth group when you register in order to get this price.
-Duinse Polders will bring you the invoice within 14 days.
-You may register by means of phone number or address below.
+You must mention that you are part of the Human Rights in Childbirth group when you book in order to get this price.
+Duinse Polders will send you the invoice within 14 days.
+You may book using the phone number or address below.

 Venue: